 - JACK ON STRUCTURED WATER

 Honestly, I’m still trying to sort through and make sense of what Dr. Kruse is saying.
 While not a believer in EVOLUTION; something he discusses quite frequently, his ‘ENERGY MEDICINE‘ take on MITOCHONDRIAL FUNCTION / DYSFUNCTION may be much more than speculation, although I have to admit that my brain is still fermenting the idea that light is more important than food for health.
+Think about it this way.
+When Jack began his 2016 address to the Weston Price foundation with this statement —- and was invited back the next year as the keynote speaker — it’s clear his message cannot be ignored.

 Regardless, I’ll be adding this page to MY PROTOCOL designed to diminish inflammation, pain and excess weight, while maximizing health.
-BTW, this means my CURRENT RIVER HABIT (yeah; I’m a junkie) is a good thing after all!
+BTW, this means my CURRENT RIVER SNORKELING HABIT (yeah; I’m a junkie) is a good thing after all!
 Oh; and if you think our site is worth passing along to those you love and value most, be sure to like, share, or follow on FACEBOOK!